actfong/docker-workshop/README.md

 Both can be used to set the default command (such as `npm run development`) and there are no hard rules regarding which one is best.

-Difference: the commands specifed in `ENTRYPOINT` will always be executed by `docker run` command, while the `CMD` commands can be overridden by passing arguments to the `docker run` command.
-When both are specified, `CMD` will be used as arguments to `ENTRYPOINT`
+When both are specified, `CMD` will be used as arguments to `ENTRYPOINT`.
 Example:
 ```
 ENTRYPOINT ["npm", "run"]
-CMD ["production"]
+CMD ["development"]
 ```

-In this case above, if you provide 'development' as argument to `docker run`, "production" will be overridden by "development".
+In the case above, if you run `docker run {image-name} production`, the argument that you passed in ("production") will override "development" as specified in CMD.

-However, whenever you run a container built with the ENTRYPOINT and CMD from above, the command `npm run` will always be run, regardless of arguments you provide.
+The main difference between them is that `ENTRYPOINT` will always be run unless `--entrypoint` option is provided to `docker run`. `CMD` on the other hand, can be overridden by providing arguments to the `docker run` command.

 If you don't use ENTRYPOINT:
 ```